-Hear about the experiences of people who have received catheter ablation for atrial fibrillation.
-You’ll learn firsthand what life was like for these particular patients, both before and after their procedures.
+Hear about the experiences of people who have received Medtronic cryoballoon ablation for atrial fibrillation (AFib).
+You’ll learn firsthand what life was like for these particular patients both before and after their procedures.

 These stories reflect individual experiences.
 Not every person will receive the same results.
 Talk to your doctor about your treatment options.
 Only your doctor can determine if this therapy is right for you.